FAQ for Current Students

 Call 212-443-1000, visit the Student Health Center (located at 726 Broadway)

 Yes, you can transfer up to 6 credits from another university, as long as the credits were not used towards a terminal degree.
-You need to submit a catalogue description of the course, including a syllabus, to the Program Director, Dr. Dana Burde, for approval.
+You need to submit a catalogue description of the course, including a syllabus, to the Assistant Director, Jamie Baldwin, for approval.
 The course must be a graduate level course and you must receive a grade of B+ or higher.

 Once the credits are approved, fill out the Graduate Transfer Credit Request Form and submit it, along with a copy of your official transcript, to the Office of Graduate Studies.